Today is Day 4 living without running water. (Why? It froze. In some pipes under a bunch of cement.)

 1. Avoiding eye contact with people makes it easier to pretend they aren’t there.

 So if you’ve never been to a public bathhouse in Korea, let me paint a quick picture for you: it’s a big room full of naked strangers who are bathing.
+No individual stalls.
+Nothing to hide behind.
+No self-consciousness whatsoever.
+No shame about staring at foreigners.

 For me, shower time is me time.
 It’s not an experience meant to be shared with strangers.
 But despite a crowded, echoing room and blatant stares, privacy can still be simulated.
 It’s called using your imagination.
 Avoiding eye contact is key.
 Humming can also be helpful.
 And if you’re legally blind like me, then removing your glasses can also help, because you literally will not be able to see anyone else in the room.